6063-zc2913/HW03a/README.md

 # p5.js Template

+Two kinds of circles, one large and one small
+Large one start with xpos = 0, small one start with the middle between the two large cilcles, which should be xpos = 15.

 This is a README file that can be used to describe and document your assignment.

 Markdown Cheatsheet (from [https://www.markdownguide.org/cheat-sheet/](https://www.markdownguide.org/cheat-sheet/)):